b3rt1ng/SuperNova/README.md

 **The Ip Forwarding method is pretty simple on Linux based OS since "ip_forward" file (located on "/proc/sys/net/ipv4/ip_forward" if you're wondering) just need to be set to 1 or 0.
 On windows, the Tcpip datas located on the Windows registry keys.
 And I still need to try out my script on windows so let's wait.

+dev note: the MITM part works for linux (according to serval testings and visible proofs using wireshark) and the ARP poisoning method works but the IP Forwarding ain't working on all platform yet, I prefer not to consider it as achieved yet.
+If you're on linux you can perform MITM attckes without any problems.